weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-google.md

 ### Example - single result

-Here is an example of a query where:
+Here is an example of a single result query:
-* we run a vector search (with `nearText`) to find articles about "Italian food"
+* A vector search (with `nearText`) finds articles about "Italian food."
-* then we ask the generator module to describe each result as a Facebook ad.
+* The generator module describes each result as a Facebook ad.
-  * the query asks for the `summary` field, which it then includes in the `prompt` argument of the `generate` operator.
+  * The query asks for the `summary` field
+  * The query adds `summary` field to the `prompt` for the `generate` operator.

 import PalmSingleResult from '/_includes/code/generative.palm.singleresult.mdx';